 Endogenous antigens are those located within the cytosol of the cells of the body.
 Examples include:

-a.
-Viral proteins produced during viral replication,
+a. viral proteins produced during viral replication,

-b.
-Proteins produced by intracellular bacteria such as Rickettsias and Chlamydias during their replication,
+b. proteins produced by intracellular bacteria such as Rickettsias and Chlamydias during their replication,

-d.
-Tumor antigens produced by cancer cells, and
+d. tumor antigens produced by cancer cells,

-e.
-Self peptides from human cell proteins.
+e. and self peptides from human cell proteins.